machinekoder/pickit-docs/docs/robot-integrations/universal-robots/index.rst

 .. _universal-robots:

-Set up Pickit with a Universal Robots
+Setting up Pickit with a Universal Robots
 =====================================

 .. toctree::